-Individuals must stay 2 metres away from each other, regardless of whether they are carrying out activities indoors or outdoors.
-As a result, it must be possible to engage in sports activities and still stay 2 metres away from someone who does not live under the same roof as them.
+- Individuals must stay 2 metres away from each other, regardless of whether they are carrying out activities indoors or outdoors, unless they live under the same roof.

 Hand hygiene and respiratory etiquette

 - Promote hand hygiene measures by providing the necessary materials (e.g. running water, soap, alcohol-based hand sanitizers, touchless trash cans, disposable or paper towels, etc.) at strategic locations in the facilities (at the entrance and the exit).
 Someone at reception could remind people to wash their hands.

 - Cover your mouth and nose when coughing or sneezing, using a single-use paper tissue or the crook of your arm, and then wash your hands.

-- Immediately throw the paper tissue into the garbage.
+- Immediately throw the used paper tissue into the garbage.